 Student Leadership and Service Committee

 This committee is comprised of students who have expressed an interest in leadership and service throughout their Middle School years.
 Committee members work together to plan and implement a service project based on needs in the Richmond community, as well as assist with various Middle School programs throughout the year.

 he Middle School Council representatives research and select one charitable organization to support throughout the school year.
 The Council members plan special fundraising events and a Middle School student assembly highlighting the organization.

 5th and 6th Grade Service Club

-Members of the 5th and 6th Grade Service Club identify a need in the community, design a service project, and carry out that project.
-The group is lead by an older Middle School student with a passion for service and experience in designing service projects.
+Members of the 5th and 6th Grade Service Club identify a need in the community, design a service project and carry out that project.
+The group is led by an older Middle School student with a passion for service and experience in designing service projects.
 A faculty member supervises the group but the project is student-driven.